AbdeI1/Archive/Conway's Game of Life/ReadMe.md

-Two different implementation of Conway's Game of Life in Python
+Two different implementations of Conway's Game of Life in Python